lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/gineconv_loss_acc_auc_plots.png" alt="Untitled" style="height:auto;">

 The test set loss actually appears to increase after around 40 epochs and the accuracy appears to decrease as well which is classic overfitting.
 This model seems to be capable of fitting to the data much more effectively than the GCN models.
 This is supported by the fact that the learning rate was set to 0.0001 for the GIN models, 10x lower than that of the others.
-The overfitting also likely comes from the omission of a dropout layer in these models, which was an oversight.
+The overfitting likely comes from the omission of a dropout layer in these models, which was an oversight.
 If we had included this we could have expected less overfitting and also the test set loss to be smoother as the generalisability of the model would improve.

 ### Average metric scores